langningchen/math/README.md

 ## Usage

 1. Clone this repository
-2. Make sure you have `npm` and `wrangler` installed and configured
+2. Make sure you have `npm` installed
 3. Run `npm install` to install dependencies
-4. Run `wrangler deploy` to publish your project
+4. Run `npm run deploy` to publish your project
-6. Your math solver is now live! 🎉
+5. Your math solver is now live! 🎉

 ## License